brainfinance/StackdriverLogging/README.md

 ```

 ## Bootstrapping
-Here is an example of how a  `StackdriverLogHandler` could be bootstrapped, notice that the `StackdriverLogHandler` initializer will throw if it receives an invalid filepath.
+A factory `StackdriverLogHandlerFactory` is used to instantiate `StackdriverLogHandler` instances.
+Before bootstrapping your `LoggingSystem`, you must first call the  `StackdriverLogHandlerFactory.prepare` function with a `StackdriverLoggingConfig` to prepare the factory.

+Here's an example of how this works:

 ```Swift
 try!
 StackdriverLogHandlerFactory.prepare(with: .init(logFilePath: "/var/log/my-app.log",